tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

     type:             exitcode-stdio-1.0
 {% endhighlight %}

 The only new build information here is `type`.
 The Cabal documentation recommends the non-existent `detailed-1.0` type.
-Ignore that and use `exitcode-stdio-1.0`, which uses the exit code to signify success or failure.
+Ignore that and use `exitcode- stdio-1.0`, which uses the exit code to signify success or failure.

 After doing all that, you should be able to run the tests.